-- 1. RSMAS Faculty may hold secondary appointments in other RSMAS departments or in departments of another University of Miami school or college, with the approval of the Chair of the primary department.
-Faculty from other University of Miami schools or colleges may hold secondary appointments in RSMAS departments. - 2.
-The secondary appointment may be made for a period of up to 5 years, and can be renewed. - 3.
-The Chair of the secondary department may conduct an annual review of the performance of the secondary faculty member, paying attention to engagement in the activities of the department, relevance of the faculty member's interests to the objectives of the department, performance in teaching and in research.
-The Chair will convey the outcome of the review to the faculty of the secondary department, and to the Dean.
+- 1. The Rosenstiel School's faculty may hold secondary appointments in other departments of the School or in departments of another University of Miami school or college, with the approval of the chair of their primary department.
+Faculty from other University of Miami schools or colleges may hold secondary appointments in the Rosenstiel School's departments. - 2.
+The secondary appointment may be made for a period of up to five years, and can be renewed. - 3.
+The chair of the secondary department may conduct an annual review of the performance of the secondary faculty member, paying attention to engagement in the activities of the department, relevance of the faculty member's interests to the objectives of the department, performance in teaching and in research.
+The chair will convey the outcome of the review to the faculty of the secondary department, and to the dean.
 A negative review can lead to termination of the secondary appointment. - 4.
 In alignment with the University of Miami Graduate Handbook, the faculty member may be the chair of the committee of graduate students in the secondary department.